sengokudaikon/vscode-aider/README.md

 4. **Refactor/Modify Code**: ✨ Select code, right-click, and let Aider work its magic.
 5. **Manage Files**: 📁 Use the explorer context menu to add or ignore files in Aider.
 6. **Generate README**: 📝 Create a stunning project README with "Aider: Generate README.md".
+7. **Use Voice Commands**: 🎙️ Toggle voice input with a custom keybind for hands-free coding assistance.

+## 🎙️ Setting Up Voice Commands

+1. Open VSCode Settings (File > Preferences > Keyboard Shortcuts).
+2. Search for "Aider: Voice Command".
+3. Assign your preferred keybinding (e.g., Ctrl+Shift+V).
+4. Press the assigned key once to activate voice input, press it again to send the command to Aider.

 ## 🐛 Known Issues